ha5dzs/Guition-ESP32-4848S040-platformio/README.md

 ### Some input device

 In this case, the Guition ESP32-4848S040 board has a GT911 touch panel on the screen.
-The rotations no not correspond, and as of LVGL 8.4.0, there is no multitouch support.
+The rotations do not correspond, and as of LVGL 8.4.0, there is no multitouch support.
 LVGL 9 does support gestures though.

 In `platformio.ini`, add the library: